pandora-analysis/pandora/README.md

 And configure it accordingly to your needs.

-### Antivirus workers installlation
+### Antivirus workers

 #### ClamAV

-Just install the package from the repo:
+Install the package from the official repositories, and the default config will work out of the box:

 ```bash
 sudo apt-get install clamav-daemon